aaronnguyen992/library/README.md

 ```

 ## Interface
 You'll see a menu with the following choices.
 Use the arrow keys to navigate and select choices.
-All selections except for save and exit will eventually return to this menu.
+All selections except for "Save and Exit" will return to this menu.

 ### View All Books
 Selecting "View All Books" will produce a numbered list (by ID) of all the books in the database.
 Enter a valid ID number to view book details, or press enter to leave.